sophiam26/p8105_hw2_sm4594/README.md

-This repository contains the RMD file for Datascience HW#2
+# This is the repository for Data Science HW#2